SecureLayer/SecureLayer.github.io/content/terms.md

 15. Entire Agreement
 These Terms, together with the Privacy Policy and any other referenced policies, constitute the entire agreement between you and the company regarding the Site.

-Replace placeholder addresses and jurisdiction with your company’s details before publishing.